 Additives and Curing

 Raw linseed oil can take anywhere from a few weeks to a couple of months to fully dry, which is why most linseed oil is boiled.
 Boiling isn’t actually a heating process, but rather the practice of mixing metallic dryers with the oil to make it dry faster, as boiled linseed oil will dry within a day.
-Pure tung oil, on the other hand, has absolutely no additives or metallic dryer .
-By thinning with a natural solvent, such as Citrus Solvent will help thin the oil to penetrate better and can slightly speed the drying time .
+Pure tung oil, on the other hand, has absolutely no additives or metallic dryers.
+By thinning with a natural solvent, such as Citrus Solvent will help thin the oil to penetrate better and can slightly speed the drying time.

 Sanding Over Both Oils

 Sanding is not really needed between coats of either linseed oil or pure tung oil.
-If the surface feels rougher than you would like, then sand.
-One key is not to sand the raw wood too fine before oiling .
-Sanding with 100 to 220 grit before oiling is recommended if the wood needs sanded .
-Sanding with very fine sand paper will close off the wood grain .
+If the surface feels rougher than you would like, then you can sand typically before oiling or after the first coat.
+One key is not to sand the raw wood too fine before oiling.
+Sanding with 100 to 220 grit before oiling is recommended if the wood needs sanded.
+Sanding with very fine sand paper will close off the wood grain.

 Note: Tung oil is also food-safe, whereas most linseed oil is not.

-Pure tung oil has a honey-like color, and while linseed oil starts out as a similar yellowish color, over time, it fades to a darker orangey finish.
-Similarly, tung oil does not mold, whereas linseed oil is prone to it.
-Moreover, tung oil dries to a flexible, hard, and durable flat finish, whereas linseed oil produces a softer finish that has some sheen.
+A pure tung oil finish has a honey-like color, and while linseed oil starts out with similar yellowing it fades to a darker orangey finish over time.
+Similarly, tung oil resists mold and can last for years, whereas linseed oil is prone to it.
+Moreover, tung oil dries to a flexible, hard, and durable flat finish, whereas linseed oil cures much slower and produces a softer oil finish that has some sheen.

-For your next project, give tung oil a try and see for yourself the advantages it has to offer, and find out how it can benefit your home, your hobbies, and your unique creations.
+For your next project, give Real Milk Paint tung oil a try and see for yourself the advantages it has to offer, and find out how it can benefit your home, your hobbies, and your unique creations.